 An abundance of information is floating around about "What is the Coronavirus?
 And How Can I Protect Myself (and others) from the COVID-19?
 The World Health Organization has a recommendation for killing the virus.
 It's survival time depends on the surface it attaches itself to.
 The John Hopkins University Coronavirus Resource Center explains how to disintegrate the Coronavirus effectively.
 Research has now described it as a DNA Protein, unlike bacteria, which is a bug.
 Instead, it's destroyed by breaking down its outer lipid (fat layer), making it unable to attach to a host, which is a common characteristic of a parasite.

-Powerizer Complete is a detergent and cleaner which contains the active ingredient Sodium Percarbonate.
+Powerizer Complete is a natural laundry detergent and cleaner which contains the active ingredient Sodium Percarbonate.
 When mixed with water, it creates Hydrogen Peroxide, which is the safer choice color-safe bleach alternative in Powerizer.
 You can not disinfect a surface without properly cleaning it first.
-All you need is one detergent and cleaner that will safely and effectively clean all your surfaces, not just your laundry and dishes but everything.
+All you need is Powerizer All In One Detergent and Cleaner that will safely and effectively clean all your surfaces, not just your laundry and dishes but everything.